Go to the Nature Institute’s home page

 It was always a strange thing when biologists, attempting to penetrate the thickly matted tapestry of cellular activity at one or another point and disentangle the threads for analysis, decided that one type of element — the gene or DNA sequence — was the place where all the activity logically begins and from where it is controlled.
 There is in fact no starting place and no part acting as controller.
 Any attempt to think in such terms immediately crashes against the facts of cellular behavior.
 Deinococcus radiodurans no more shows proteins to be singularly “controlling” elements than it does DNA.

 The information we conceive as statically encoded in DNA is a kind of bland abstraction from the living intelligence at work in cellular processes.
-When we occupy ourselves one-sidedly with genocentric information, it is (to employ a rough analogy) as if we elevated a notebook containing selected words, phrases, definitions, and grammatical guidelines to a pinnacle high above Moby Dick or Faust or War and Peace, worshipping the former as “information” while ignoring the informed and meaningful activity through which inert words and phrases are woven into soul-stirring tales.
+When we occupy ourselves one-sidedly with genocentric information, it is (to employ a rough analogy) as if we elevated a notebook containing selected words, phrases, definitions, and grammatical hints to a pinnacle high above Moby Dick or Faust or War and Peace, worshipping the former as “information” while ignoring the informed and meaningful activity through which inert words and phrases are woven into soul-stirring tales.

 A phrase-book or dictionary can be an essential resource, but it is the organism (Deinococcus radiodurans in the case we have been considering) that uses the dictionary to weave its own story — and even reconstructs the dictionary when the pages fall into a disorganized heap on the floor.